websiteinspiration/bugsplat.rb/entries/stripe-audit.md

 ## A checkup for the most important part of your business

-Stripe Audit is a code, architecure, and security review serivce.
-When you purchase Audit you'll receive an in-depth archtecture analysis of your Stripe implementation as well as a thorough code review.
+Stripe Audit is a code, architecture, and security review serivce.
+When you purchase Audit you'll receive an in-depth architecture analysis of your Stripe implementation as well as a thorough code review.
 You'll also receive a report listing XSS, SQL injection, and  any other vulnerabilities that your application may contain.

 ## Who this is for